 Different areas of the plant are identified by color in the large version of the photo (370K JPEG), published in Jeep Action magazine in May 2010.

 Willys Australia also had an office on Kent Street in Sydney, which was listed as their address in some advertising, but there is no indication in the archives that the mural might have been located there.
-It also seems unlikely because Willys was a tenant there, in Sydney's first high-rise office tower, known as Caltex House.
+It also seems unlikely because Willys did not own the building, which was Sydney's first high-rise office tower, known as Caltex House (130K JPEG).

 The photo below, from Vaughn Becker's collection, probably dates from 1958, a busy year at Willys in Brisbane, as a thousand CJ-3Bs arrived on ships from the United States (see the story of the first shipload, at Christmas 1957) to be assembled and marketed in Australia (see Promoting the Australian-Made CJ-3B.)

 This picture shows a group of people including three military officers having a look at one of the new, right-hand-drive CJ-3Bs.
 I'm guessing they would already have been shown the impressive mural as they entered Building 27, if the mural was in place as early as 1958.

 The intriguing photo looks like it was taken in the vehicle dispatch area of the plant (section "K" above.)
 There's a block of offices in the background, as well as a Willys truck and a few British cars, one of which shows a local Queensland license plate from the late fifties.

 The Jeep has a New South Wales plate, suggesting it may have been in use at the Willys offices in Sydney.
 The visible dirt clearly shows that it's not straight off the production line.